 - Give yourself a sticker or a positive affirmation for completing the task you have been putting off.

 We all like rewards and our brains do too!
-We invite you to experiment with rewards and looking to yourself for positive affirmation when you show up to tasks that are less easy.
+We invite you to experiment with rewards and look within yourself for positive affirmation when you show up to tasks that are less easy.

 Your Grids are a great place to keep track of what works and what doesn’t.
 You can get our Grid pads to help you at the end of the article.